Watch an eLearning on the Purchase of Food on Sponsored Awards (approx. 30 minutes):

 As always, all food expenditures must be in compliance with the four Cost Principles.

 Sponsored award budgets no longer use food approval flags.
 The application of approval flags was discontinued as its usage was inconsistent.
-Older Awards may have a food approval flag; the presence of such a flag or the food approval form does not replace the requirement to have appropriate approval documentation for the purchase of food on file.
+Older Awards may still have a food approval flag; the presence of such a flag or the food approval form does not replace the requirement to have appropriate approval documentation for the purchase of food on file.

 The Food Approval Form is not required for Sponsored awards.
 Departments may establish more restrictive policies and procedures concerning food purchases on Sponsored Awards.

 For Awards in the budget type 05 category that are not funded by a sponsored agreement (Clinical Practice, Royalty Income, etc.), departments should establish appropriate internal controls to detect and prevent fraud, waste, and abuse of these funds.

-See Financial Management's Food Policy for more information on both the Food Approval Flag and Form.
+See the UW Finance policy on food approval for more information on the Food Approval Flag and Form.

 Use the appropriate Object Code that identifies the purchase as Food.
 There are a number of different Object Codes for food purchases; use the one that most closely describes the purchase.
 Object Code 05-01 “Food” provides information on the different Object Codes available for food purchases.

 Do not use another Object Code that does not clearly identify the purchase as food (e.g., 05-99 Miscellaneous Consumables).
 Food purchases can typically be easily identified by the vendor name or other identifying information in the financial system.

-Even if food is already approved by the sponsor, full documented justification for the purchase of the food by should be included.
+Even if food is already approved by the sponsor, full documented justification for the purchase of the food should be included.
 As food is a high risk purchase, food transactions are likely to be reviewed in an audit.
 Full documentation includes:

-- The reason why food was being provided; explain how the purchase of food was necessary to obtain the objectives of the award;
+- The reason food was being provided: explain how the purchase of food was necessary to obtain the objectives of the award;

 - Copy of the sponsor’s approval (either in the proposal budget or post-award written approval);